eth-sri/zkay/README.md

 zkay check test.zkay
 ```

-## Fake solidity transformation
+### Strip zkay features from contract

 To output a source-location-preserving public solidity
-contract which corresponds to `test.zkay` but with all privacy features removed (useful for running analysis tools desigend for solidity), run:
+contract which corresponds to `test.zkay` but with all privacy features removed (useful for running analysis tools designed for solidity), run:

 ```bash
 zkay solify test.zkay